teaching-js/js-primer/content/dom.md

 ### More on Events

-#### Intro

 OK so cool JavaScript gives us the ability to write code that gets run on a certain event asynchronously! but how do we actually do that?

 The internal JavaScript event loop is constantly capturing events but it needs to know what to do with an event firing, or even whether to ignore it completely.

 In the DOM, we manage this with `listeners`.